 Overview of AWS identity management: Users

 You can give access to your AWS account to specific users and provide them specific permissions to access resources in your AWS account.
-You can use both IAM and AWS IAM Identity Center (successor to AWS Single Sign-On) to create new users or federate existing users into AWS.
+You can use both IAM and AWS IAM Identity Center to create new users or federate existing users into AWS.
 The main difference between the two is that IAM users are granted long-term credentials to your AWS resources while users in IAM Identity Center have temporary credentials that are established each time the user signs-in to AWS.
 As a best practice, require human users to use federation with an identity provider to access AWS using temporary credentials instead of as an IAM user.
 A primary use for IAM users is to give workloads that cannot use IAM roles the ability to make programmatic requests to AWS services using the API or CLI.

 First-time access only: Your root user credentials

 When you create an AWS account, you begin with one sign-in identity that has complete access to all AWS services and resources in the account.
 This identity is called the AWS account root user and is accessed by signing in with the email address and password that you used to create the account.
 We strongly recommend that you don't use the root user for your everyday tasks.
 Safeguard your root user credentials and use them to perform the tasks that only the root user can perform.
-For the complete list of tasks that require you to sign in as the root user, see Tasks that require root user credentials in the AWS Account Management Reference Guide.
+For the complete list of tasks that require you to sign in as the root user, see Tasks that require root user credentials in the IAM User Guide.
 Only service control policies (SCPs) in organizations can restrict the permissions that are granted to the root user.

 IAM users and users in IAM Identity Center